Blog

 Today, the Aztec language is spoken by only one to one-and-a-half million people in Mexico, many of whom live in the state of Veracruz on the western edge of the Gulf of Mexico.
 Yet modern Nahuatl is rarely taught in schools or universities, whether in Mexico or the United States.

-READ ALSO: How can I improve my grammar and sentence structure?
+READ ALSO: How can you improve your analytical skills?

 Where did the Aztecs get their language?